El Salvador approves Bitcoin as legal tender | DW | 09.06.2021

 El Salvador is a low-income country that relies on remittances from abroad.
 It is hoped that the adoption of the blockchain currency will ease and reduce the costs of those transfers.
 The country also uses US dollars as an official currency.

-However, the cryptocurrency's value remains volatile.
+However, Bitcoin's value remains volatile.
 This makes it unsuitable as legal tender people can rely on to pay for necessities like food and rent.
 The value of Bitcoin has fallen by more than $25,000 (€20,500)since hitting highs of nearly $65,000 earlier this year.